Sound Recording Software Avisoft-RECORDER

 - Operating system: Microsoft Windows 10, 8.1, 8, 7 or Vista including Intel-based Apple Macintosh running Parallels or Boot Camp

-- Analog input: Soundcard or audio interface with common MME/WDM driver, UltraSoundGate, National Instruments E or M-series DAQ device (conventional NI-DAQ or NI-DAQmx driver, up to 16 bits ADC resolution only)*, Data Translation* or Measurement Computing* data acquision devices
+- Analog input: Soundcard or audio interface with common MME/WDM driver, UltraSoundGate, National Instruments E, M or X-series DAQ device with 16-bit resolution (conventional NI-DAQ or NI-DAQmx driver)*, Data Translation* or Measurement Computing* data acquision devices

 - For GPS data logging, a GPS receiver complying with the NMEA-0183 data protocol or the Windows Location API is required (either a Bluetooth GPS receiver, a USB GPS mouse, a handheld GPS unit or just a computer with integrated GPS/GNSS capabilities)

 * Please note that the operation of these data acquisition

 boards is not always straightforward.
 Decent knowledge and